GET TO KNOW THE CO-OP

 Co-ops have been around for a long time.
 Many co-ops trace their origin back to a food co-op store started in 1844 in the town of Rochdale by 28 workers who were tired of having to buy their goods at high prices that delivered a profit to wealthy shop owners.
 They opened a shop that would buy goods in bulk to on-sell to their members.
 The goods were cheaper in the co-op shop because it did not have to pay profit to an “owner”.
 The members were the owners.

-This makes you, the members the owners of your co-op.
+This makes you, the members of the owners of your co-op.

 Co-operatives work best when members use them and take an interest in how their business is running.
 By supporting your co-op and understanding what makes it work you are helping it to grow and to serve you better, after all, that is what your co-op is designed to do.

-Your board of directors have the responsibility to make sur that the co-op is running smoothly and that it is doing what its member-owners need it to do.
+Your board of directors has the responsibility to make sure that the co-op is running smoothly and that it is doing what its member-owners need it to do.
 If you have any questions or want to know more about how your co-op is working then please drop us an email or a note and tell us!

 If you are interested in the Rochdale Co-op then there is a FAQ page on their website

 some of the answers will be very familiar to those of you who have been part of the Beechworth Co-op from the beginning.